Dental Crowns & Bridges – Gainesville, FL

 The Dental Bridge Process

 Once we have decided that you could benefit from a dental bridge, we will prepare the surrounding teeth for the supportive crowns.
 Next, we will take images and impressions of the area, which are used to create your dental bridge.
-After the high-tech dental lab fabricates your dental bridge, you will come back into our office, where we will fix the prosthetic to your smile.
-In just 2 appointments, you can walk out of our practice with a complete set of teeth.
+After the high-tech dental lab fabricates your dental bridge, you will come back into our dental office, where we will fix the prosthetic to your smile.
+In just 2 appointments, you can walk out of our dental office with a complete set of teeth.

 Aftercare for Your Restorations